Australias Great Barrier Reef Struggles To Survive - UrduPoint

 For 33 years marine biologist Anne Hoggett has lived and worked on Lizard Island, a small slice of tropical paradise off Australia's northeast tip.

-She affectionally dubs it "Blizzard Island".
+She affectionately dubs it "Blizzard Island".
 The only relief from the wind and teeming showers is in the powder blue waters, where sea turtles and tiger sharks rove along the Great Barrier Reef.

 As Hoggett snorkels, schools of fish swim gracefully, feeding on the coral or darting between it.
 Some are as small as her little finger, others the colour of fire.